YashvardhanSingh25/23UADS4150-Yashvardhan_Singh-NNLAB-2025/README.md

 Mini Project 2: Create an Android App that captures the readings from motion sensors (accelerometer and gyroscope) in an android phone.
 Build a dataset using this application that contains the motion characteristics of an average person driving a two-wheeler.
 Build a LSTM classifier that takes any 3 second sample as input and classifies it as Kankar Road, Bitumen Road, Concrete Road, Single Speed Breaker and Multiple Speed Breakers.&#x20;

-Bonus: Can we use this dataset to generate alerts when a person is rash driving?

 Mini Project 3: Build a Video Dataset that contains short videos (max.
 5 seconds) of students performing Yogasanas (atleast 6 asanas) with diverse backgrounds, ambient lighting and clothes.
 Train a CNN that can identify the asana being performed in the video.&#x20;